pjn51/brainweb-2/Work/Work Meetings/22-07-06 Coding lifecycle & best practices.md

 As for code reviews, he said that it isn't meant to expose you as a fraud or criticize you in a big way, it's just nice to get additional eyes on your code so that people can help out.

 ## Step three: Jenkins
-Since this was an update to an already-deployed [[CRON job|CRON]], this is the last input we need.
+Since this was an update to an already-deployed [[Cronjob|CRON]], this is the last input we need.
 From here, [[Jenkins]] is watching the main branch, and will see the change come in and automatically do some unit tests, update dependencies, and push the changes on to production.
 This is all based on a jenkins file found in the GitLab repository, which was populated upon setup by [[Penelope]].

 Since the CRON is already deployed, there's no need to use [[Orc]] or [[Penelope]] at all.